jonathannen/cater/README.md

 The first alternative to mention is [Create React App](https://github.com/facebookincubator/create-react-app).
 It's the best way to get started on a React application.

 This library was somewhat inspired from using the [Next.js](https://github.com/zeit/next.js/) Framework.
 This is an attempt to learn from the ground up, plus take a modular and convention-driven approach.

+## Contributing

+If you feel like working on this project, reach out.
+Contact details are in the top-level `package.json`.

+Navigating the code:

+* contrib
+  * Plugins that are versioned independently of the core cater packages.
+* examples
+  * Examples illustrating the use of Cater.
+Many of these also function as integration tests for specific plugins and features.
+  * An ideal example has no boilerplate and can be replicated easily by someone new to Cater.
+* packages
+  * The core Cater packages.
+This includes:
+  * `cater` contains the CLI code and `cater-runtime` as a dependency.
+It'll also work with `cater-build`, but only if it's explictly installed.
+  * `cater-build` has the components to run Cater at dev and build-time.
+As a result the code is aimed to be more verbose and defensive.
+  * `cater-runtime` has the code for running a cater application in production.
+For this it's leaner and focussed on performance and robustness.